Caltech-AMBER/obelisk/docs/source/obelisk_api.md

 # Obelisk API
 The Obelisk API defines a consistent set of interfaces to modularize the development of robotics stacks.
-At the core of Obelisk is ROS2, which provides a Publish-Subscribe (or Pub-Sub) interface for heterogenous nodes to interact with each other.
-Obelisk provides unified interfaces to simulators, hardware, state estimators, controllers, and other utilities like visualization and logging.
-Obelisk provides libraries written natively in both C++ and Python that allow you to easily interface with the Obelisk ecosystem.
-It should be noted that Obelisk is designed to make robotics control system development easier, but if a desired feature is not natively supported, Obelisk is easily extendable!
+At the core of Obelisk is ROS2, which provides a publish-subscribe interface for heterogenous nodes to interact with each other.
+Obelisk provides unified interfaces to simulators, hardware, state estimators, controllers, and other utilities like visualization and logging as well as libraries written natively in both C++ and Python that allow you to easily interface with the Obelisk ecosystem.
 It is possible to interface with non-Obelisk ROS2 systems from the Obelisk ecosystem, but this will be significantly more effort than staying in the Obelisk ecosystem.
 Obelisk is open source, so if you want a feature added, feel free to submit a pull request on [Github](https://github.com/Caltech-AMBER/obelisk).

 Below we will cover all the concepts needed to work with Obelisk, including all relevant parts of the ROS2 ecosystem.